gokhanboz/pisa-2022-reading-performance-analysis/README.md

 📁 Contents

-Data Import: PISA .sav files were loaded using the haven package.

 - **Data Import**: Loaded PISA `.sav` files using the `haven` package.
 - **Explanatory Variables**:
   - Number of books at home (reverse-coded)